Australia is on fire, literally — and so are its climate politics

-More than 100 bushfires are raging in Australia as the continent swelters under record-setting heat, a double whammy of extremes that has amplified scrutiny of what experts say is stark inaction from the Australian government on climate change.
+More than 100 bushfires are raging in Australia as the continent swelters under record heat, a double whammy of extremes that has amplified scrutiny of what experts say is stark inaction from the government on climate change.

-Blazes across New South Wales and Queensland have already scorched almost 7 million acres, and Australia experienced its hottest day on record Wednesday when the average temperature across the country hit 105 degrees Fahrenheit (40.9 degrees Celsius).
+Blazes across New South Wales and Queensland have scorched almost 7 million acres, and Australia experienced its hottest day on record Wednesday, when the average temperature across the country hit 105 degrees.

-The nation’s woes are unfolding as Australia faces criticism for its inadequate climate policies, including the role of federal officials in thwarting negotiations at a recent United Nations summit on climate change.
+The nation's woes are unfolding as Australia faces criticism for what have been described as its inadequate climate policies, including the role of federal officials in thwarting negotiations at a recent U.N. summit on climate change.

-Richie Merzian, director of the climate and energy program at The Australia Institute, a Canberra-based think tank that conducts public policy research, called the outcome of the 2019 United Nations Framework Convention on Climate Change a letdown.
-The summit ended Sunday in a stalemate, with countries largely delaying major decisions on plans to cut carbon emissions until next year’s conference.
+Richie Merzian, director of the climate and energy program at the Australia Institute, a Canberra-based think tank that conducts public policy research, called the 2019 United Nations Framework Convention on Climate Change a letdown.
+The summit ended Sunday in a stalemate, with countries largely delaying major decisions on plans to cut carbon emissions until next year's conference.

 "It was terribly disappointing," Merzian said.
 "Australia is literally on fire right now, and it's clearly linked to climate change in terms of its severity and duration.
 But instead of going there to rally the world behind the need for greater climate action, Australia was lobbying to do as little as possible."

-Seasonal bushfires occur naturally in Australia, but hotter and drier conditions due to climate change have increased the frequency of fires and their severity, according to Andy Pitman, a climate modeler at the University of New South Wales in Sydney.
+Seasonal bushfires occur naturally in Australia, but hotter and drier conditions due to climate change have increased the frequency of fires and their severity, said Andy Pitman, a climate modeler at the University of New South Wales in Sydney.

 "There is an uncontroversial link whereby higher carbon dioxide levels in the atmosphere from climate change increase bushfire risk," Pitman said.
 "All other things being equal, a fire that occurs now will be worse than a fire that occurred 20 to 30 years ago."

-Trees play an integral role in the planet’s carbon cycle by absorbing carbon dioxide as they grow.
-But research has shown that when vegetation dries out — such as during hot and dry summer months — that increased amount of carbon dioxide acts as extra fuel for wildfires.
+Trees play an integral role in the planet's carbon cycle by absorbing carbon dioxide as they grow.
+But research has shown that when vegetation dries out — as during hot and dry summer months — the increased amount of carbon dioxide acts as extra fuel for wildfires.

-Human activities such as burning fossil fuels release greenhouse gases that trap heat and increase surface temperatures on the planet.
-A 2018 State of the Climate report from the Australian government’s Bureau of Meteorology found that the country has warmed by just over 1 degree Celsius since 1910, “leading to an increase in the frequency of extreme heat events.”
+Human activities, such as burning fossil fuels, release greenhouse gases that trap heat and raise surface temperatures.
+A 2018 State of the Climate report from the Australian government's Bureau of Meteorology found that the country has warmed by just over 1 degree Celsius since 1910, "leading to an increase in the frequency of extreme heat events."

-These heat waves combined with dry conditions are dangerous ingredients for bushfires, Pitman said, with circumstances appearing to be particularly severe at the moment.
+Those heat waves, combined with dry conditions, are dangerous ingredients for bushfires, Pitman said, with circumstances appearing to be particularly severe at the moment.

 "This is unprecedented," Pitman said.
 "I don't think we've ever seen bushfires at this scale before."

-Bushfires themselves are also problematic because they release carbon dioxide into the atmosphere.
-Australia’s fires have already emitted an estimated 250 million tons of carbon dioxide — equivalent to nearly half of the nation’s total yearly emissions — according to NASA data provided to The Guardian.
+Bushfires are also problematic because they release carbon dioxide into the atmosphere.
+Australia's fires are estimated to have emitted 250 million tons of carbon dioxide already — nearly half of the nation's total yearly average emissions — according to NASA data provided to The Guardian.

-In November, Deputy Prime Minister Michael McCormack said climate change concerns are stoked by “raving inner-city lefties,” adding that there have been fires in Australia “since time began.”
+In November, Deputy Prime Minister Michael McCormack said climate change concerns were stoked by "raving inner-city lefties," adding that there had been fires in Australia "since time began."

-Pitman said that while there has been some progress made on the state level, the federal government has displayed a lack of political will to address climate change.
+Pitman said that while there had been some progress made on the state level, the federal government had shown a lack of political will.

 "They almost see it as a negotiating or debating point, and it's not," Pitman said.
 "This is an existential risk to communities and major regions of the planet, and if governments don't act, then the situation will simply deteriorate."

-Imran Ahmad, a climate scientist at the Australian National University, said the Morrison administration’s stance is symptomatic of Australia’s complex history of climate change policy.
+Imran Ahmad, a climate scientist at Australian National University, said the Morrison administration's stance was symptomatic of Australia's complex history of climate change policy.

 "There is an ideological drive against climate change by certain vested interests," he said.